 Sex education in the United States is, to put it simply, complicated.
 While we’re at a much more progressive point today than we’ve ever been before, it’s been a bumpy path—and that’s still not to say that we have any kind of universal comprehensive education available to students across the country today.
 Still, progress is progress, and over the past 100 or so years of sex ed spreading through the nation, we’ve come a long way.
 Here’s how the birds and the bees talk has transformed over time.

-The beginning of sex ed in the United States can be traced back to World War I, according to the Sexuality Information and Education Council of the United States (SIECUS), when fear of STIs among soldiers made the government consider investing in educational programs...which stressed abstinence and particularly demonized sex workers.
+The beginning of sex education in schools in America can be traced back to World War I, according to the Sexuality Information and Education Council of the United States (SIECUS), when fear of STIs among soldiers made the government consider investing in educational programs...which stressed abstinence and particularly demonized sex workers.
 In 1918, the Chamberlain-Kahn Act provided the first federal funding for sex education in high schools.
 It also allowed for women suspected of prostitution to be physically examined and tested for STIs, detained, and incarcerated.

 Abstinence was the name of the game for sex ed from its inception, and that continued through to the 1940s and 1950s, when “family values” were further instilled with Family Life Education (FLE) programs, according to SIECUS.
 In some parts of the country, these programs are still the form of sex ed in public schools, though their content can vary.
 At their core, they stressed traditional gender roles and sex as something that goes on between a husband and wife, and they aimed to discourage any kind of behavior outside of a narrow norm.

-Support for sex ed gradually grew from the 1960s, and by the 1980s, larger audiences pushed for more comprehensive sex education—that taught students about sex instead of how to avoid it.
+Support for sex ed gradually grew from the 1960s, and by the 1980s, larger audiences pushed for more comprehensive sex education in schools in America—that taught students about sex instead of how to avoid it.
 This was a result of the HIV/AIDS epidemic, according to Annex Teen Clinic.